 If you are applying to law school, you will come across an unusual and somewhat confusing term: Splitter.
-And no, it has nothing to do with baseball pitches, cutting trees, or a San Antonio Spurs/Philadelphia 76ers basketball player.
+And no, it has nothing to do with baseball pitches, cutting trees, or a certain San Antonio Spurs/Philadelphia 76ers basketball player.
 A “splitter” is someone who has LSAT and GPA numbers that are split between high and low marks.
 Often, the medians for a law school play a role in determining if one is truly a splitter.
 While this concept is relatively easy to follow, over time several variations have cropped up, so let’s look at each:

 Traditional Splitter (or, Just “Splitter”)